moq-wg/wg-materials/interim-24-06-12-virtual/ttl-use-cases.md

 * A cache can evict items before their maximum duration has passed for its own reasons
 * Evicting or expiring an object from a cache should not change what objects are delivered for a subscription.

+Question: Is it useful to have a flavor of publisher-specified cache expiration that also modifies object status from `Normal` to `Does Not Exist`?
+This is the traditional meaning of "time-to-live".

 ## Use Case #2 - Delivery: Don't send what you won't use
 Live and interactive applications require a mechanism that prevents delivery of data that is no longer useful